JunWeston/cifar_prediction_app/README.md

 You should immediatelly see a web form prompting you to upload an image for classification. `.jgp` or `.png` can be used.
 After successfully uploading the image you should see a table with estimated probabilities that an object on the image belongs to a class.

 Note certain amount of memory has to be available for both estimation and prediction of the CNN.

+## Network architecture

+The CNN in this repository reuses the network introduced in the [TensorFlow's Tutorial](https://www.tensorflow.org/tutorials/deep_cnn).
+Source codes for this network can be found at [GitHub](https://github.com/tensorflow/models/tree/master/tutorials/image/cifar10).

+There is a defference to the original network - two dropout layers are added, jest before each of the two fully connected layers.

+The network's layers are constructed in `inference` function in `cifar10.py` file.